bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math enthusiast from India.

-I am curious about the nature of The World.
+I am curious about the nature and purpose of The World.

 I am curious about the Brain, the foundation of Life Experience and Intelligence.